 Acupuncture is widely recommended for managing post-surgical pain, loss of appetite, and upset stomach or nausea.
 Besides enhancing the immune system and energy levels, acupuncture also contributes to a quick recovery by reducing swelling, decreasing stiffness, and reducing scarring.

-In a study presented at the annual scientific conference of the American Society for Anesthesiology in 2007 based on data from fifteen randomized clinical trials, researchers at Duke University Medical Center demonstrated acupuncture’s effectiveness in significantly reducing post-operative pain as well as the need for powerful pain relief medications…especially when the treatment was used both before and after surgery.
+In a study presented at the annual scientific conference of the American Society for Anesthesiology in 2007 based on data from fifteen randomized clinical trials, researchers at Duke University Medical Center demonstrated acupuncture’s effectiveness in significantly reducing post-operative pain as well as the need for powerful pain killers…especially when the treatment was used both before and after surgery.
 Moreover, when painkillers were used, acupuncture lessened their negative side effects.
 Acupuncture has also been proven beneficial in reducing post-operative vomiting, dizziness, itchiness, and urinary retention.

 If you or a loved one are experiencing pain – even if it’s acute or chronic – or anticipating surgery, my associates and I can provide a safe, effective, and relatively inexpensive treatment tailored to your needs.